-The PRIME grant supports Department of Family Medicine faculty members to undertake a scholarly or research project with access to an experienced research team, including guidance from a research advisor and mentoring from a medical educator.
+The PRIME grant supports Department of Family Medicine faculty members to undertake a scholarly or research project with access to an experienced research team, including guidance from a research adviser and mentoring from a medical educator.
 The PRIME grant provides up to $20,000 per project in support of research in primary care or medical education innovation.

 The DFM Academic Leadership and Support Fund

 The fund is intended to recognize and support physicians who are involved in the training of our Family Medicine residents and medical students by providing them with an opportunity to further their continued education and/or enhance their leadership skills in as much as it relates to their academic role within the Department.

 Funding Opportunities with the Faculty of Medicine Research Office